| | |

 What to Expect on The Taste of Nanaimo Tour

 Expect to drink…a lot!
 The amount of alcoholic beverage samples you receive is extraordinary.
-And the businesses you stop at are more than generous as to how much they serve you.
+And the businesses you stop at are more than generous regarding how much they serve you.

-Insider tip: make sure you have a designated driver after the tour or are within safe walking distance to your next destination.
+Insider tip: Ensure you have a designated driver after the tour or are within safe walking distance of your next destination.

-You are at each location for quite some time, sampling the products and getting to know the owners of each establishment, as well as your fellow patrons.
+You are at each location for quite some time, sampling the products and getting to know the owners of each establishment.
+And, of course, your fellow patrons.

 In our four-hour tour, we stopped at four locations.
-So if a fast-paced tour seeing many different sights is your thing, this may not be the right one for you.
-However, if you like to linger, mingle and sip, then head on over to their website and book this tour!
+So, if a fast-paced tour seeing many different sights is your thing, this may not be right for you.
+However, if you like to linger, mingle and sip, head to their website and book this tour!

 Depending on the group you are with, and/or the availability of the businesses, each Taste of Nanaimo tour is a bit different.
-Case in point, the tour I joined was unable to stop at the winery that particular day.
-(However, that wasn’t necessarily a bad thing (for me), for I had more than enough to drink as it was).
+Case in point, the tour I joined could not stop at the winery that particular day.
+(However, that wasn't necessarily a bad thing (for me), for I had more than enough to drink as it was).

-We stopped at four locations while on the Taste of Nanaimo Food and Beverage Tour.
+We stopped at four locations while on the tour.

 St Jean's Cannery is one of the stops on the Taste of Nanaimo Food and Beverage Tour with Vancouver Island Expeditions.